Ensuring academic integrity is essential – not just in relation to student but also in our own work as we develop learning resources for students.

 For more information on the process or to submit an allegation, see the Faculty Academic Integrity Breaches and General Misconduct site available on the B&L Wiki.

-When designing assessment tasks and examinations, ensure you design tasks that require students to go beyond seeking easily searchable information (aim for the un-Googleable question).
+When designing assessment tasks and examinations, ensure you design tasks that require students to go beyond seeking easily searchable information (aim for the un-Googleable question) and for those that cannot be readily answered by Generative Artificial Intelligence tools, such as Char GPT.

-It’s also appropriate to have conversations with your students – in the seminar when you talk through each assessment task in details – about essay mills, contract cheating, etc. Ask students why they might engage in academic misconduct (as a real, rather than rhetorical question), let them know it isn’t appropriate and that there are consequences for cheating, and let them know you know contract cheating exists and that the markers have been trained to detect it.
+It’s also appropriate to have conversations with your students – in the seminar when you talk through each assessment task in details – about essay mills, contract cheating, etc. Ask students why they might engage in academic misconduct (as a real, rather than rhetorical question), let them know it isn’t appropriate and that there are consequences for cheating, and let them know you know contract cheating exists, that the markers have been trained to detect it and that Deakin also uses tools to detect it.

 Also, write about plagiarism in your assessment brief – again, bringing to students’ attention that you know it happens, that it isn’t condoned and that if they’re struggling there are other means of support.